imobilize/brandingforprofitbook-website/content/privacy-policy.md

 keywords: "Brand, Branding, Branding Book, Marketing, Business, Branding For Profit, Book On Branding"
 ---

-Privacy Policy
+# Privacy Policy
 --------------------

-NOTICE: Please read the Privacy Policy set forth below carefully, as it is designed to provide important information on how and why we collect, use, store and share your personal information.
+**NOTICE**: Please read the Privacy Policy set forth below carefully, as it is designed to provide important information on how and why we collect, use, store and share your personal information.
 It also outlines the rights you can exercise regarding your personal information and how you can contact us if you have any questions or complaints.

 The Privacy Policy set forth below is legally binding.
 By visiting, viewing or using this website and/or by using any program, product, course or service from us, you agree to be bound by this Privacy Policy.

 Your privacy is important to Branding For Profit, which is operated by iMobilize Ltd ("Company", "we", "us", or "our").
 We use the term "personal information" to refer to data we collect that may, directly or indirectly, identify, describe, relate to or be associated with you.
-This privacy policy ("Privacy Policy") applies to personal information we collect when you interact with us through different means, including by visiting and using our website, https://brandingforprofitbook.com ("website").
+This privacy policy ("Privacy Policy") applies to personal information we collect when you interact with us through different means, including by visiting and using our website, **https://brandingforprofitbook.com** ("website").
 The term "you" refers to any visitor, viewer or user of the website and/or any user of any Product.
 Please note that we cannot control the privacy practices of websites and services that we do not own.

 Please read the entire Privacy Policy before you visit or use the website or perform any Actions (as defined below).
 By visiting the website or performing any Actions (as defined below), you consent to the terms of this Privacy Policy.
 This Privacy Policy was created with the help of the Privacy Policy Generator and Privacy Policy Solutions.

-INFORMATION WE COLLECT AND HOW WE COLLECT IT
+## INFORMATION WE COLLECT AND HOW WE COLLECT IT

 The following describes the categories of personal information we collect and how we collect such information.

 Information You Provide.
 We collect information you provide to us directly.
-This includes information you provide when you (i) receive any free or purchase any paid programs, products, courses or services from us (each, a "Product"), (ii) sign up to receive any emails, (iii) comment on any posts or otherwise communicate with us on any social media platform, (iv) register for presentations or classes, (v) fill out any forms, (vi) access public or private membership groups, including those hosted via a third-party platform (i.e., Facebook), (vii) sign up to become our affiliate partner, (viii) respond to any survey, (ix) participate in any contest or sweepstakes, or (x) contact us through any other means, including via an online form, phone call, or email (collectively, the "Actions").
+This includes information you provide when you

+(i) receive any free or purchase any paid programs, products, courses or services from us (each, a "Product"), (ii) sign up to receive any emails,(iii) comment on any posts or otherwise communicate with us on any social media platform, (iv) register for presentations or classes, (v) fill out any forms, (vi) access public or private membership groups, including those hosted via a third-party platform (i.e., Facebook), (vii) sign up to become our affiliate partner, (viii) respond to any survey, (ix) participate in any contest or sweepstakes, or (x) contact us through any other means, including via an online form, phone call, or email (collectively, the "Actions").

 Examples of data we may receive include your first name, last name, telephone number, email address, shipping address, physical address (such as your address, state, province, ZIP/postal code and city), billing address, billing information (such as your credit card number), gender, account name, financial information, Social Security Number, Tax Identification Number, Employer Identification Number, PayPal address, and other information you provide to us through survey responses, feedback, reviews and other means of communication.